humdrum-tools/humdrum-documentation/guide/ch33/index.md

 The moon\'s in a fit\
 And the houses are built without walls.

--Anon. \"We\'re All in the Dumps\" From The Faber Book of Nonsense Verse, Geoffrey Grigson (ed.)
+-Anon.
+"We\'re All in the Dumps" From The Faber Book of Nonsense Verse, Geoffrey Grigson (ed.)
 1979; p.65

 Suppose we want to automatically identify the rhyme scheme for this (or